 Can using a virtual office address be beneficial for business growth?
-Find out all you need to know plus more below!
+Find out more below plus about renting a coworking space in Los Angeles!

 With COVID increasingly popularizing the business model of fully remote or hybrid work teams, it’s becoming harder and harder to justify the cost and upkeep of commercial real estate – but that doesn’t mean companies, whether big or small, can rely entirely on personal addresses or PO boxes as a legal business address.

-Virtual offices represent a huge boon to businesses who can’t afford to lease a commercial space of their own, or function mostly remote, and see no benefit in investing a large portion of their working capital into a physical office only a handful of team members might be able to commute to, if at all.
+Virtual offices represent a huge boon to businesses that can’t afford to lease a commercial space of their own, or function mostly remotely, and see no benefit in investing a large portion of their working capital into a physical office where only a handful of team members might be able to commute to, if at all.

 But do virtual offices fulfill the requirements of a legal business address?
 In most cases, yes.